 The course is BPS accredited and part of the Department of Health ‘Improving Access to Psychological Therapies’ programme (IAPT), which aims to improve access to evidence-based talking therapies in the NHS and any other qualified healthcare providers (AQP) through an expansion of the psychological therapy workforce and services.

 The course covers the engagement and assessment of clients with common mental health problems, evidence-based treatments of these problems, and the understanding of the importance of client values, culture and diversity.

 What you will study

-The course comprises 60 credits which are achieved through the completion of 4 course modules.
-A 100 per cent attendance on all teaching days is expected to be met by students to pass the course.
+The course comprises 60 credits which are achieved through the completion of four course modules.

 Grad Cert - British Psychological Society (BPS)

 Accredited by the British Psychological Society (BPS) against the requirements for qualification as a Psychological Wellbeing Practitioner.